Donald Trump Is Obsessed With Elton John, Weirdly Fixated On Breaking Rock Star’s Arena Attendance Records

-The legendary musician and rock star Elton John surged back into public consciousness over the summer, with the release of the blockbuster John biopic Rocketman, as The Inquisitr reported.
-But the 72-year-old music icon was also, perhaps unbeknownst even to himself, occupying significant space in the consciousnesss of one particular American — Donald Trump.
+Legendary musician and rock star Elton John surged back into public consciousness over the summer, with the release of the blockbuster John biopic Rocketman, as The Inquisitr reported.
+But the 72-year-old music icon was also, perhaps unbeknownst even to himself, occupying significant space in the consciousness of one particular American — Donald Trump.

-Though John was polite in refusing the invite, saying simply that as a British national he felt it would be inappropriate to perform at the inauguration of a United States president, Trump has remained fixated and proving his superiority to John ever since in the one area where the pair could, at at least theory, compete — crowd size.
+Though John was polite in refusing the invite, saying simply that as a British national he felt it would be inappropriate to perform at the inauguration of a United States president, Trump has remained fixated on proving his superiority to John ever since in the one area where the pair could, compete — crowd size.

 During a rally in Montana in 2018, Trump suddenly and expectedly compared himself to John, telling his crowd of supporters that he had “broken more Elton John records,” as quoted by Rolling Stone.